Culture of Baltimore: Soft crab sandwiches

-Soft shell crabs are blue crabs which have recently molted their old exoskeleton and are still soft.
+Soft shell crabs are blue crabs that have recently molted their old exoskeleton and are still soft.
 The entire animal can be eaten, rather than having to shell the animal to reach the meat.
-The crab is typically tossed in flour to which some combination of salt, pepper and Old Bay Seasoning have been added, before being deep fried or sauteed in butter.
-It is then placed on toasted bread, typically dressed with mayonnaise, sliced tomato and lettuce.
+The crab is typically tossed in flour seasoned with salt, pepper, and Old Bay Seasoning before being deep-fried or sautéed in butter.
+It is then placed on toasted bread, typically dressed with mayonnaise, sliced tomato, and lettuce.
 Some Baltimoreans find amusement in watching visitors to the city stare in horror as they eat soft crab sandwiches with the crab legs sticking out the sides.

 Sauerkraut

 It is a common practice to serve sauerkraut with the Thanksgiving turkey.
 Baltimore was a leading gateway for German immigration during the 19th century.
-By 1863, the year President Abraham Lincoln declared Thanksgiving a national holiday, one in four of Baltimore's residents were transplanted Germans and spoke the tongue as their first language.
+By 1863, the year President Abraham Lincoln declared Thanksgiving a national holiday, one in four of Baltimore's residents were transplanted Germans who spoke German as their first language.

 Pit beef

-Pit beef refers to open pit barbecued meat most commonly served rare on a Kaiser roll, usually found at small stands converted from large sheds in and around Baltimore and the outlying suburbs.
-It originated on Baltimore's blue collar east side and has through the years spread all over the city.
+Pit beef refers to open-pit barbecued meat most commonly served rare on a Kaiser roll, usually found at small stands converted from large sheds in and around Baltimore and the outlying suburbs.
+It originated on Baltimore's blue-collar east side and has spread throughout the city over the years.
 Other varieties of meat, such as ham, turkey, corned beef, and sausages are also found on the menus at pit beef stands.
 Pit beef meat is grilled with charcoal and uses no rubs or sauces, so it lacks the wood flavor characteristic of Texas barbecue and the herbal aromas of Carolina barbecue.
-Baltimore pit beef uses top round and is shaved very thin on a meat slicer for serving.
+Baltimore pit beef is made with top round and shaved very thin on a meat slicer for serving.
 The typical condiments for a pit beef sandwich are a thick slice of white onion and a sauce made from horseradish and mayonnaise commonly called "Tiger Sauce."
-Made by Tulkoff Food Products, it is unique in that the Baltimore version uses a much more significant portion of horseradish, making the sauce extremely hot.
+Made by Tulkoff Food Products, the Baltimore version is unique in that it uses a much larger portion of horseradish, making the sauce extremely hot.